AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

 1. Check the **[!UICONTROL From name]** and **[!UICONTROL From email]** information.
 These fields are read-only, they are configured in the email template selected when creating the email.

 1. Define the email **[!UICONTROL Subject line]**.
-To do this, open the Expression Editor to define its content and add personalization using various attributes and content blocks or offers.
+To do this, type your subject directly into the dedicated field, or open the Expression Editor to define to add personalization using various attributes and content blocks or offers.
 [Learn how to personalize content](../personalization/personalize.md)

 1. If you want to send offers with your email, select them using the **[!UICONTROL Offers]** button.
 You will then be able to insert them into the email using personalization fields.
 [Learn how to send offers](offers.md)